 Part of Bermuda National Gallery’s multi-year series exploring our place, our people, our stories and our future, this exhibition takes in both local and international artworks to look at the ways in which artists have both faithfully translated and refracted the landscape, from historical traditions rooted in realism to contemporary experimentations.

 Examining our relationship with the natural world through three distinct lenses: realism, depth, and space; atmosphere, colour, and light; shape, form, and line, Illusion & Abstraction: Capturing the Landscape, provides the opportunity to see how others experience our shared world and encourages us to consider other perspectives; and, perhaps, see the world anew ourselves.

 Curated by Mitchell Klink.
-The exhibition, which is supported by SolTerra Landscape and Design with education programming sponsored by AXIS, is on display in the Humann and Young Galleries until Saturday, January 22.
+The exhibition is supported by SolTerra Landscape and Design with education programming sponsored by AXIS.

 Realism, Depth & Space

 Beginning with some of the historic artworks in the gallery’s permanent collection through to contemporary artists working in Bermuda today, Realism, Depth & Space grounds us in realist landscape traditions and looks at how artists across time have carefully observed and meticulously translated the natural world around them.

 Rooted in detail, the artworks here celebrate the wonder of nature.
 Depth and space are majestically captured in both Richard Wilson’s, Classical Landscape with Diana and Actaeon (1706), in which the retelling of the legend, captured in the foreground, is eclipsed by the immensity of the surrounding landscape and, Hamilton Harbour, by Mary Parker West (1876), in which the artist brings her classical British landscape training to Bermuda.